Hello and Welcome!

 To date, I spend as much time as I can be immersed in the mountain ranges of the Canadian Rockies and call the beloved Kananaskis range home most summers.
 Being surrounded by the Rockies is my euphoria.
 There's truly no other place in the world I'd rather be.
 Landscape photography has combined my passion for photography with my love of the mountains in a perfect way.

 I also have a passion for teaching photographers.
-To date, I've had the pleasure of mentoring and teaching thousands of women within the photography community.
-I've watched many women grow into the photographer they had wanted to become.
+To date, I've had the pleasure of mentoring and teaching thousands of photographers within the photography community.
+I've watched many grow into the photographer they had wanted to become.

 Photography and teaching bring me enormous joy, and it's an honour to share my knowledge with you.